smaht-dac/submitr/docs/source/index.rst

 What To Do Next
 ===============

-Advanced users who have already installed Python can proceed to instructions for **Installing smaht-submitr**.
+More advanced users who already have `Python` installed can proceed to instructions for `Installation <installation.html>`_.

-Less experienced users should start with instructions for **Installing Prerequisites**, which will introduce some basics for working with the terminal and installing the dependencies to run this package.
+Less experienced users should start with instructions for `Installion Prerequisites <installing_prerequisites.html>`_, which will introduce some basics for working with the terminal and installing the dependencies to run this tool.